FRCTeam1073-TheForceTeam/tcs34725-sensor/README.md

 ### Install Adafruit TCS34725 driver library
     $ sudo pip install adafruit-tcs34725

-    #Alternatively, you may want to clone the Adafruit source tree from here:
+    # Alternatively, you may could clone the Adafruit source tree from here if you
+    # think that you may need to update the driver code:
     git clone https://github.com/adafruit/Adafruit_Python_TCS34725.git

 ### Enable the I2C interface on the Raspberry Pi